 Any student enrolled in classes at NDMU who has an impairment that substantially limits a major life activity and impacts the educational environment is eligible for disability services.
 Documentation supporting the impairment must be obtained at the student's own cost and effort.
 Office of Accessibility reserves the right to deny services and/or accommodations until such time as the appropriate documentation has been provided.
 Determined on a case-by-case basis, reasonable services/accommodations are based on the nature and severity of the disability, the requirements of the course/program of study, and the consultation with the student, the Director, and academic faculty (as needed).
 The Director makes the final determination of services.

 STEPS TO FOLLOW TO REQUEST ACCOMMODATIONS

-1. Self-identify and submit documentation: You may submit documentation about your disability to the Office of Accessibility in one of Meet with the Director of Accessibility: Accommodation requests will be discussed during the initial meeting (In-person or virtual) between the student and the Director.
-Accommodation approvals will be discussed upon follow-up.
+1. Self-identify and submit documentation: You may submit documentation about your disability to the Office of Accessibility in one of the following ways: